 We all belong to a continuum.
 We draw from the past - but luckily we can renew ourselves, too.
 Establishing the use of Spanish cedar in electric guitars is one example of my personal renewal processes.
 By doing so, I wish I have not only generated a new tradition, but also succeeded in contributing a little to the ongoing evolution of electric guitar.

 Quality of tonewood means everything to me, because it essentially dictates whether or not a guitar has the potential to become a great musical instrument.
-Thermo treatment is not a magic trick - it doesn’t change bad wood into good.
+Thermal ageing is not a magic trick - it doesn’t change bad wood into good.
 But it is the best method to make sure my hand selected tonewood is all game to begin the transformation into a great guitar.

 - Gitarre & Bass (Germany)